Family Racks Up $13,470 Bill For Half Hour Of iPhone Internet Usage

 — larsnlaf (@larsnlaf) August 28, 2018

 Chung checked with her son again, and he assured her that he had not taken his iPhone out of airplane mode.
 It was then that she reached out to ABC 7 News for help taking on T-Mobile.
 After ABC7 contacted T-Mobile, they couldn’t, or wouldn’t offer any explanation for the bill other than Vietnam isn’t covered under their plan.
-Rather than face negative press, T-Mobile did waive the remainder of the bill, and noted that they had added Vietnam to their coverage plan.
+Rather than face negative press, T-Mobile did waive the remainder of the bill and noted that they had added Vietnam to their coverage plan.

 As for how the charges generated in the first place, it appears that even when many games and apps are used in airplane or “offline mode,” many of them run data in the background still to send ads, refresh social media, and run updates.
 Just to be safe when traveling, on an iPhone, go to settings, then look under Cellular Data, and switch the data use to the OFF position.